Jordan Mabin

-Jordan Christopher Mabin (born October 31, 1988) is an American football cornerback who is currently a free agent.
-He has also been a member of the Cleveland Browns, Baltimore Ravens, Atlanta Falcons and the Montreal Alouettes of the Canadian Football League.
+Jordan Christopher Mabin (born October 31, 1988) is an American former football cornerback.
+He has been a member of the Cleveland Browns, Baltimore Ravens, Atlanta Falcons, and San Diego Chargers of the National Football League (NFL) as well as the Montreal Alouettes of the Canadian Football League (CFL).

 High school career

 Mabin attended Nordonia High School in Macedonia, Ohio, where he played both defensive back and running back.
 Offensively, he rushed for 6,700 career yards, including 2,354 yards his senior year, on 869 attempts (7.7 ypc), which is the sixth-best career mark in Ohio high school history.
 Defensively, totaled 143 career tackles (123 solos) and 11 interceptions.

 Considered a three-star recruit by Rivals.com, Mabin was listed as the No. 27 cornerback prospect in the nation in 2007.